awsdocs/amazon-efs-user-guide/doc_source/managing-file-sync.md

 **To log in to the EFS File Sync local console**

 1. Log in to your local console\.
-If you are connecting to your EC2 instance from a Windows computer, log in as *sguser*\.
+If you are connecting to your EC2 instance from a Windows computer, log in as *admin*\.

 1. After you log in, you see the **Amazon EFS File Sync Configuration** main menu, as shown in the following screenshot\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/efs/latest/ug/images/sync-ec2-local-console1.png)